 Symptoms of Gum Disease

 Many people with gingivitis do not experience any pain or symptoms.
-It is important to know the symptoms of gingivitis so that you are able to catch the condition early:
+You should know the symptoms of gingivitis so that you can catch the condition early:

 Treatment for Gum Disease

-Over-the-counter or at-home remedies for bleeding gums are not a viable solution and gingivitis or gum disease should always be treated by a dentist.
-Depending on the condition of your gums, Dr. Conover and Dr. Doray can perform several treatment options.
+Over-the-counter or at-home remedies for bleeding gums are not viable.
+A dentist should always treat gingivitis or gum disease.
+Depending on the condition of your gums, Dr. Conover can perform several treatment options for bleeding gums in Philadelphia, PA:

 Gingivitis Treatment